agr505/MovieRevenuePredictionMachineLearningProject/README.md

 First we kept Gamma constant at its default value of ‘auto’ for the Sklearn Support Vector Classifier call which uses 1/( n features).
 We then tuned the C parameter to find the optimal value for C. We then fixed C at its default value for the Sklearn Support Vector Classifier call at 1.
 We tuned the Gamma parameter to find its optimal value.
 After we obtained the optimal hyperparameters using 3-Fold Cross Validation, we trained the training set with these chose hyperparameters.
 We then tested our trained model on the test set.

-<p align="center">
-  <img src="PrithviCodes/plots/Line_chart_C_f1score.png" >
-</p>
+#### C, Regularization hyperparameter

-C is the regularization parameter.
+C is the regularization hyperparameter.
 C affects the complexity of the decision rule assigning penalties for the misclassifying of data points.
 When C is small, the Support Vector Machine classifier is more tolerant of misclassifying data points.
 The classifier will have high bias, low variance.
 When C is large, the classifier is very intolerant to the misclassification of data points.
 It has low bias, high variance.

 As seen in our F1-score vs C-hyperparameter plot for classification of data points within a $300 million revenue interval,  the model has a F1 score of 0.8094 when it has a C value of 1.
 This is thus the optimal value for C from our hyperparameter tuning process.
 When C is increased higher than 1, the increase in regularization leads to a decrease in model performance.

+<p align="center">
+  <img src="PrithviCodes/plots/Line_chart_C_f1score.png" >
+</p>

 <p align="center">
   <img src="PrithviCodes/plots/Line_chart_gamma_f1score.png" >
 </p>